AsherTeo/Tesla-Stock-Predicition/README.md

 ARIMA, a time series forecasting technique, integrates autoregressive (AR) and moving average (MA) components.
 The AR component employs past observations of a variable to predict its current value, while the MA component focuses on the relationship between the current value of a series and past prediction errors.

 Stock prices are often non-stationarity due to trends and seasonality.
 Therefore, autocorrelation function (ACF) and partial autocorrelation function (PACF) plots are used to analyze these patterns and characteristics.
 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/b3d3b5d8-c153-4938-a25b-ea7bbb4e394f)

-We can observe that most of the lagged values in the ACF plots are close to 1, indicating the presence of a strong autocorrelation, typically associated with trends and non-stationarity.
-To formally test for autocorrelation in the time series data, we can employ the Ljung-Box test.
-This statistical test evaluates whether there are significant autocorrelations in the data at different lags.
+We can observe that most of the lagged values in the ACF plots are close to 1, suggesting a strong autocorrelation, which is indicative of non-stationarity.
+Another robust method to assess stationarity is by applying the Augmented Dickey-Fuller (ADF) test.
+ADF testing helps ascertain whether differencing is necessary to achieve stationarity in the data.

 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/1fe818ad-40b7-434d-ab48-c041c21d58cd)